English

 • There is no treatment for the virus itself.
 Symptoms can be alleviated with paracetamol (Dafalgan).
 Before taking any other anti-inflammatory (pain) medication, you should have the diagnosis confirmed by a doctor.

-• If you contract the chikungunya virus, you should ensure that you have optimum protection against further mosquito bites in order to prevent the virus from spreading.
+• If you contract the Chikungunya virus, you should ensure that you have optimum protection against further mosquito bites in order to prevent the virus from spreading.

-• Further information on chikungunya can be found on the FOPH or HealthyTravel websites.
+• Further information on Chikungunya can be found on the FOPH or HealthyTravel websites.